Jnsll/LAPrediction/data_collection/README.md

 ### Experimental_Results.csv
 The file contains for each simulation:
 - the id number of the geographical site
-- the upscaling factor used
+- the upscaling factor used (i.e., approximation rate)
 - the value of the control metric expressed in meters
-- the execution time (Time) expressed in seconds
+- the execution time (i.e., Time) expressed in seconds
-- the number of simulation per hour (Nb Simu Per Hour)
+- the number of simulation per hour (i.e., Nb Simu Per Hour)

 ### study_sites.txt
 The files contains the id numbers, the names of the geographical sites, and the coordinates (expressed in the Lambert system unit).